Comparison theorems for deformation functors via invariant theory: Deformations of the scheme -

 \section{Deformations of the scheme - $\Def_X$}

 In this section we must assume that the characteristic of the ground field is $0$.
-Fix for the whole of this section a $G$-quadruple $(X,Z,S,J)$ with ferry $\CS$.
-Moreover fix $M$, a finitely generated $SG$-module, and set $\CF = \pi_\ast (\widetilde{M}_{\mid X^\prime})$ to be the corresponding sheaf of $\CS G$ module on $X$.
+Fix for the whole of this section a $G$-quadruple $(X,Z,S,J)$ with associated sheaf of algebras $\CS$.
+Moreover fix $M$, a finitely generated $SG$-module, and set $\CF = \pi_\ast (\widetilde{M}_{\mid X^\prime})$ to be the corresponding sheaf of $\CS G$-module on $X$.
 This section is mostly concerned with computing cotangent groups with values in $\CS$ or $\CO_X$, but because of future applications it is better to be a little more general and consider values in $M$, $\CF$ and $\CF^G$.